 Rhode Island Center for Photographic Arts, Providence, R.I. (formerly PCPA) – The terrifically empowering group show Outspoken features photographs by Nadine Boughton, Blake Fitch (above), Nancy Grace Horton, Marky Kauffmann, Tira Khan, Rania Matar and Emily Schiffer.
 On view from Thursday March 15th – April 13th, 2018, there will be an Opening Reception on March 15th, 2018 from 5:00 – 9:00pm.
 For information, go to: https://www.riphotocenter.org/outspoken/

 EVENTS OF NOTE!

-In conjunction with Tree Talk and Tree Talk On-line exhibitions, The Griffin Museum is pleased to host Bruce Myren to talk about his work “The Washington Elm and the Fate of Elms” on Thursday, March 22nd, 2018 from 7:00 – 8:30pm.
+In conjunction with Tree Talk and Tree Talk On-line exhibitions, The Griffin Museum is pleased to host Bruce Myren to talk about his work “The Washington Elm and the Fate of Elms” RESCHEDULED to Thursday, April 19th, 2018 from 7:00 – 8:30pm.
 For information, go to: http://griffinmuseum.org/event/artist-talk-bruce-myren/

 The New England School of Photography has opened its Call for Entries to the 2nd Annual Juried Group Show (the 1st in its new digs in Waltham, MA) on the theme This American Landscape, guest juried by Jim Dow!
 Entry deadline is March 29th, 2018.
 For information, go to: https://www.nesop.edu/events/the-garner-center/juried-group-show/